Bifurcations in Interior Transmission Eigenvalues: Theory and Computation: Conclusions and outlook

 In this work, we have presented a theoretical and computational study of the parameter dependence of interior transmission eigenvalues and eigenfunctions, focusing on their smoothness with respect to variations in the refractive index.
 Our general results advance the understanding of ITP spectra and provide simple, practical criteria to verify the local smoothness of real ITP eigenpair trajectories.
 These criteria enable a quick diagnostic for identifying bifurcations and other exceptional points without resorting to costly, exhaustive numerical continuation.

-By specializing our analysis to radially symmetric configurations, we have clarified the mechanisms leading to bifurcations and shown that formulating the ITP as a discrete, parametric, nonlinear eigenvalue problem enables the use of efficient contour-integral-based solvers.
+By specializing our analysis to radially symmetric configurations, we have clarified the mechanisms leading to bifurcations and shown that formulating the ITP as a discrete, parametric eigenvalue problem enables the use of efficient contour-integral-based solvers.
 In particular, the MACE strategy proved to be a robust and accurate method for tracking eigenvalue trajectories, even through non-smooth regimes, validating our theoretical findings.
+In addition, our simulations were able to uncover completely novel bifurcating behavior for both non-simply connected domains and inhomogeneous media.
+Further efforts should be directed toward determining whether such non-smooth effects, observed in the FE-discrete version of the ITP, also arise at the continuous level.

 As part of ongoing work, we are investigating extensions of our analysis to study the dependence of the ITP spectrum of the annulus on both the refractive index and the inner radius $r$.
-A preliminary discussion on this and some numerical evidence have already been provided in \cref{sec:annulus:one}.
-This setting also serves as a model problem for understanding more general, multi-parameter ITPs, such as the \emph{anisotropic ITP} (aITP), where parameters appear in the symmetric positive-definite matrix used to model direction-dependent properties of the underlying medium.
-This is of particular interest in inverse electromagnetic scattering \cite{bookcakoni2022}.
-Under radial symmetry, the corresponding aITP can still be cast in low-dimensional form using Bessel functions, although surprisingly new spectral behaviour arises \cite{lukas2020,kleefeld_computing_2018}.
+This setting also serves as a model problem for understanding more general, multi-parameter ITPs, such as the \emph{anisotropic ITP} (aITP), where parameters appear in the symmetric positive-definite matrix used to model direction-dependent properties of the underlying medium \cite{bookcakoni2022}.
+Under radial symmetry, the corresponding aITP can still be cast in low-dimensional form using Bessel functions, although surprisingly new spectral behavior arises \cite{lukas2020,kleefeld_computing_2018}.
 From a computational perspective, multi-parameter problems such as the aITP remain challenging, since most existing solvers (including MACE) are designed for a single parameter only.
-Extending them to higher-dimensional parameter spaces is an open problem.

-Another important direction concerns the extension of our theoretical and computational framework to non-radially symmetric geometries, where separation of variables is no longer available and no closed-form solutions exist.
-In these cases, the main challenge is computational: numerical ITP solvers must eliminate spurious effects due to the essential spectrum \cite{kleefeldpieronek2018}.
-However, this necessarily introduces non-smooth dependence on eigenvalues or parameters, making such solvers inherently incompatible with MACE and similar tracking algorithms.
-Developing new techniques that can handle such non-smooth dependencies while preserving numerical stability and spectral accuracy remains a key challenge for future research.